florianfesti/boxes/documentation/src/api_generator.rst

 ``boxes/generators/_template.py`` is probably easier than starting from scratch.

-Many methods and attributes are for use of the sub classes.
+Many methods and attributes are for use of the subclasses.
 These methods are the interface for the user interfaces to interact with the
 generators: